mathewsanders/Mustard/Documentation/Tokens with internal state.md

         }
     }

-    // token instances are re-used, in most cases this doesn't matter, but because we keep
+    // tokenizer instances are re-used, in most cases this doesn't matter, but because we keep
     // an internal state, we need to reset this instance to start matching again func prepareForReuse() {
         position = target.unicodeScalars.startIndex